rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.readonly]
 The `readonly` option may be specified.
-The behaviour is undefined if the assembly block modifies any allocation or activates any tag.
+The behaviour is undefined if the *asm block* modifies any allocation or activates any tag.

 ```rust,ignore
 // The following snippet has undefined behaviour